-Victory for BJP in 4 states; hung Assembly in Punjab with AAP in lead
+Victory For BJP In 4 States; Hung Assembly In Punjab With AAP In Lead

-New Delhi, Dec 11 (IANS) The third ABP News-CVoter Battle for the States Tracker predicts closely-fought victories for the BJP in Uttar Pradesh, Manipur, Goa and Uttarakhand, the four states which along with Punjab will go to the polls early next year.
+New Delhi: The third ABP News-CVoter Battle for the States Tracker predicts closely-fought victories for the BJP in Uttar Pradesh, Manipur, Goa and Uttarakhand, the four states which along with Punjab will go to the polls early next year.

 The tracker suggests that Punjab is heading towards a hung Assembly with no party being able to cross the majority mark.
 The Aam Aadmi Party (AAP) remains in the leading position, followed by the incumbent Congress.